substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 #### Interest Rate Model
 ----
-The interest rate in Parallel finance is dynamically determined by demand and supply.
-Therefore, the borrowing and supply interest could vary in different block.
+The interest rate in Parallel finance is dynamically determined by the supply and demand.
+Therefore, the borrow and supply interests could vary in different blocks.
 ##### 1. Exchange Rate
-When lender deposits asset to the money market, it will be converted to cTokens based on the exchange rate.
-Lender earn interest through the cToken's exchange rate
+When a lender deposits an asset to the money market, it will be converted to cTokens based on the exchange rate.
+The lender earns interest through the appreciation of cToken's exchange rate
 ```
 exchangeRate = (totalCash + totalBorrows - totalReserve) / totalSupply
 ```